 A couple of years ago I talked about 5 reasons to use a zoning plan to manage your staff.
 In the past I’ve talked about the importance of zoning plans in your classroom and you can read my previous posts about them here, here, here and here.
 Today I want to talk about 3 more reasons to use a zoning plan in your room and ways that it can help you.
-I got to thinking about them again when I was training about data collection and in talking with participants in the Data Monster Book Clubs.

 First, for anyone who doesn’t know what a zoning plan is, it’s a written document, typically created as a team that outlines what each class staff member (including related service providers at times) does at each time of day in the schedule.
 It includes everything from who is running morning meeting to who takes the walkie talkie when you go for a walk outside the classroom.
 You can catch some examples in this post and there is a link to a free form to use to make them.